-SUMHI works collaboratively to bring together Dartmouth Health staff, patients, community partners, and stakeholders throughout Dartmouth Health and state health systems to address the full continuum of care from prevention to screening and treatment through sustained recovery.
-SUMHI provides funding for pilot projects, regularly convenes stakeholders through live and virtual means to share change strategies and support spread of best practices, and it works to change the culture around substance use and mental health.
+SUMHI works collaboratively to bring together staff, patients, community partners and stakeholders throughout Dartmouth Health and state health systems to address the full continuum of care, from prevention and screening to treatment and sustained recovery.
+SUMHI provides funding for pilot projects, regularly convenes stakeholders through live and virtual means to share change strategies and support spread of best practices, and works to change the culture around substance use and mental health.

-This report describes some SUMHI related projects that are transforming care at Dartmouth Health, including:
+This report describes some SUMHI-related projects that are transforming care at Dartmouth Health, including:

-- The Collaborative Care Model Integrates behavioral health screening, intervention, and treatment into Primary Care. - Opioid Addiction Treatment Collaborative (OATC) Provides integrated care for opioid use disorder in primary care, inpatient & emergency care settings. - Moms in Recovery Program Provides perinatal care for families affected by substance use. - Center for Addiction Recovery in Pregnancy and Parenting (CARPP) Supports providers to improve care of perinatal families affected by substance use. - Project Launch Supports healthy starts for all children. - Peer Recovery Support Workers Integrates substance use recovery coaches into clinical settings. - Community Engagement Supports SUD and mental health prevention and recovery in the community. - Suicide Prevention Project Increases awareness, screening, and intervention. - The Doorway at DH In collaboration with the Dartmouth Hitchcock Medical Center Addiction Treatment Center, provides patient care and 24/7 support for Doorways across NH. - Therapeutic Cannabis Guidance Provides guidance to support the Dartmouth Hitchcock Medical Center practice community in consideration and management of therapeutic cannabis. - SUMHI Education, Culture Change and Communications Maintains avenues and resources for change across these initiatives.
+- The Collaborative Care Model Integrates behavioral health screening, intervention and treatment into primary care. - Opioid Addiction Treatment Collaborative (OATC) Provides integrated care for opioid use disorder in primary care, inpatient and emergency care settings. - Moms in Recovery Program Provides perinatal care for families affected by substance use. - Center for Addiction Recovery in Pregnancy and Parenting (CARPP) Supports providers to improve care of perinatal families affected by substance use. - Project LaunchSupports healthy starts for all children. - Peer Recovery Support Workers Integrates substance use recovery coaches into clinical settings. - Community Engagement Supports substance use disorders (SUD) and mental health prevention and recovery in the community. - Suicide Prevention Project Increases awareness, screening and intervention. - The Doorway at Dartmouth Hitchcock In collaboration with the Dartmouth Hitchcock Medical Center (DHMC) Addiction Treatment Center, provides patient care and 24/7 support for Doorway locations across New Hampshire. - Therapeutic Cannabis Guidance Provides guidance to support the DHMC practice community in consideration and management of therapeutic cannabis. - SUMHI Education, Culture Change and Communications Maintains avenues and resources for change across these initiatives.

-The Collaborative Care Model Integrating Behavioral Health Care into Primary Care Settings
+The Collaborative Care Model Integrating behavioral healthcare into primary care settings

 In recent years, with increasing mental health and substance use challenges in society and chronic underfunding of behavioral health systems, primary care has become the de facto mental healthcare system in the United States.
-Unfortunately, most traditional primary care clinics are not structured to routinely identify and address mental health needs; as a result 50% of patients seeking mental health care in the U.S. and 90% seeking substance use treatment never receive care.
-Of those who do, over 50% receive care in under-resourced primary care settings.
+Unfortunately, most traditional primary care clinics are not structured to routinely identify and address mental health needs.
+As a result, 50% of patients seeking mental healthcare in the U.S. and 90% seeking substance use treatment never receive care.
+Of those who do, more than 50% receive care in under-resourced primary care settings.